 If We Change or Cancel Your Booking

 We plan the arrangements for your holiday many months in advance and may occasionally have to cancel your holiday or make changes, most of which are minor.
 Flight timings and carriers shown in the brochure are for guidance only and are subject to change.
 Your Booking Confirmation will show the latest planned timings.
 Your actual flight timings will be shown on your ticket (including any e-ticket itinerary) which you should check carefully as soon as you receive it.
 A change of carrier or type of aircraft will not be considered a major change.
 If a major change becomes necessary, we will advise you of the change as soon as reasonably possible.
-Whether a change is ‘major’ depends on the nature of the holiday and may include: a significant change of destination, a change in accommodation to that of a lower category; a change in time of your scheduled departure or return flight by more than 12 hours (but not a flight delay); or a change of UK departure airport (excluding changes between London airports, London, Ebbsfleet and Ashford stations and between Dover/Folkestone ports).
+Whether a change is ‘major' depends on the nature of the holiday and may include: a price increase of more than 8%, or a significant change to any of the main characteristics of the travel services including a significant change of destination, a change in accommodation to that of a lower category; a change in time of your scheduled departure or return flight by more than 12 hours (but not a flight delay); or a change of UK departure airport (excluding changes between London airports, London, Ebbsfleet and Ashford stations and between Dover/Folkestone ports).
 A delay to your flight that we need to make within 24 hours before you are due to depart will not be considered a major change unless the change is for more than 24 hours.
 These changes are only examples and there may be other significant changes which constitute major changes.
 When a major change occurs, you will have the choice of either:

 - accepting the change, or